 As part of its fight against COVID-19, Montreal has been rethinking its public space by creating safe active transportation circuits for active transportation.
 Its objective is for Montrealers to be able to walk and bike safely.

-Rethinking public space
+Reconfiguring public space

-New bike and pedestrian paths
+New bike paths and pedestrian lanes

 Impact on parking and traffic

 We will temporarily remove parking spaces along certain streets, and we will reconfigure some for the purposes of safe active transportation lanes.
 Certain streets will thus become reserved for local traffic or for one-way traffic only.